French cosmetics brands are doing very well on the Chinese cosmetics market

-French brands also understood the need of a strong presence on the Chinese internet.
+French brands also understood the need for a strong presence on the Chinese internet.
 There are indeed 618 million netizens in China and 90% of them use social networks.
-Chinese customers are used to search information online before buying a product.
-The first source information that they consider reliable is the social networks.
+Chinese customers are used to searching information online before buying a product.
+The first source of information that they consider reliable is the social networks.

-French brands therefore decided to be very active on Weibo and WeChat the two leaders of the sector.
-Most of the well-known French cosmetics brands such as Clarins, Yves Rocher, L’Occitane and Vichy have their own official accounts on these networks.
+French brands, therefore, decided to be very active on Weibo and WeChat the two leaders of the sector.
+Most of the well-known French cosmetics brands such as Clarins, Yves Rocher, L’Occitane, and Vichy have their own official accounts on these networks.
 They like to post about the brand history, or videos, photos, care techniques.
-They also use the social networks to make announcements of promotions and activities or to answer the questions of the customers.
+They also use social networks to make announcements of promotions and activities or to answer the questions of the customers.

 5. The special distribution channels of French cosmetics brands

-French cosmetics brands are appealing to Chinese cosmetcis buyers beacause they represent the French elegance and chic.
+French cosmetics brands are appealing to Chinese cosmetics buyers because they represent French elegance and chic.
 French cosmetics are also a choice of safety guaranteed by the “Made in France” tradition of quality.
-French brands succeed in the Chinese cosmetics market because of the image of their country but also because they understood the importance of adapting their products to the local market, of digital marketing and of distribution that are essential to be successful in China.
+French brands succeed in the Chinese cosmetics market because of the image of their country but also because they understood the importance of adapting their products to the local market, of digital marketing, and of distribution that is essential to be successful in China.

 You have a French cosmetics brand?
 Contact a reliable agency in China